hyperledger-labs/splice/cluster/images/docs/src/app_dev/topology.rst

        the app user UI.
 Users should be authenticated using app access-tokens issued by their validator node.

-  * the app provider uses the directory service to allocate a human-readable name to its on-ledger identity
+  * the app provider uses the CNS service to allocate a human-readable name to its on-ledger identity

-  * the app user UI relies on the user having wallet, directory, and app installations available on its validator node.
+  * the app user UI relies on the user having wallet, CNS, and app installations available on its validator node.
 We'd expect that many app UIs use